Baby girl first Rotorua Hospital birth of the New Year - NZ Herald

 She said she was feeling great after the birth and that it was "really cool" to find out her daughter had been the first baby born in Rotorua for 2022.

-Despite her youngest boy having a little bit of jealousy around all the attention the family's new arrival was getting, she said her sons - aged 3, 2 and 1 - all loved their new baby sister.
+Despite her youngest boy being a little bit jealous of all the attention the family's new arrival was getting, she said her sons - aged 3, 2 and 1 - all loved their new baby sister.